Legionella cherrii: Pathogenesis

 Legionella cherrii and other Legionella species are considered to be intracellular bacteria that can cause major respiratory problems in humans.
 Infection occurs when a human host inhales the organism, which may be carried in humidified air.
-Distinguishing patients with Legionnaire’s disease is difficult because most are asymptomatic due to Legionnaire’s disease being similar to other types of pneumonia.
-Although L. pneumophila is the leading cause of Legionnaire’s disease, other Legionella species (such as L. cherrii) likely are capable of causing this disease.
+Distinguishing patients with Legionnaires' disease is difficult because most are asymptomatic due to Legionnaires' disease being similar to other types of pneumonia.
+Although L. pneumophila is the leading cause of Legionnaires' disease, other Legionella species (such as L. cherrii) likely are capable of causing this disease.
 The cultural growth period for Legionellae is typically 3–4 days.
 Lung biopsy or bronchoscopy is not necessary to obtain a clinical isolate from a human patient.
 Plated acidification or using BCYE agar increases the level of selectivity and allows easier access to collecting a Legionella sample from an infected human’s sputum.
-Not much is known on how to treat Legionnaire’s disease, but one way could be to reduce the amount of biofilm production the bacteria create.
+Not much is known on how to treat Legionnaires' disease, but one way could be to reduce the amount of biofilm production the bacteria create.